 You will have to nail Ken to the perch to stop him from slithering off.

 Hey!
 Petrol rationing!
 My mum used to distribute petrol coupons during WW II.
 Used to store them in the wash house, until someone pointed out that she had over a million pounds worth lying around in tea chests.

 If ken did nothing about traffic in London we would all want to stick his head on the end of the (now sadly missing) poles at London Bridge.
 The problem with the scheme is always going to be the boundary, and without complicating matters to the point where no one understands the rules I don't see a way around this.

-is not suitable for large amounts of traffic.
+The area around Bermondsey Street is not suitable for large amounts of traffic.
 However it is also still an Employment Zone according to the UDP and possesses light industry and storage, which will continue to need access into the congestion charging area.

 The thing that always amazes me is new residents moving to a flat in the area and although they specifically bought a property with no parking space permitted, they expect to own a car and park it somewhere in the area.
 I bet a lot of these people are moaning about the congestion charges more than anyone else.